NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

          int const     AirLoopDOASNum,       //
      );

 #####Sizing

 Calculate sizes based on outdoor air conditions and setpoint manager using existing equipment listed in validOASysEquipmentNames.

-The sizing calculation will be based on ventilation requirements.
-The outdoor air flow rates will be available after calling OAControllerProps::SizeOAController.
-A possible way is to collect outdoor air flow rate after calling, so that sizing of each coil can be accomplished.
+The outdoor air flow rates are available after calling OAControllerProps::SizeOAController.
+A possible way is to collect outdoor air flow rate after calling SizeOAController, so that sizing of each coil can be accomplished.
+The coil sizing calculation will be based on ventilation requirements, while fan sizing may be based on the maximum value of both economizer operation and ventilation requirements.
+The detailed logic will be determined during implementation.

+    static void SizingAirLoopDOAS(
+         int const     AirLoopDOASNum,       //
+     );

+#####Other possible functions will be determined during implementation

+        static void initAirLoopMixers();
+        static void initAirLoopSplitters();
+        static void CalcAirLoopMixers();
+        static void CalcAirLoopSplitters();

 ###SimAirServingZones